yyunchieh/yyunchieh.github.io/index.md

 ## About Me

 Welcome to my personal website!

-I'm a research assistant specializing in **multi-agent systems** and interested in addressing problems with **data science** techniques, especially for complex social problems.
+I am a research assistant working at the intersection of multi-agent systems, LLM evaluation, and data science, with a particular interest in applying computational methods to complex social and research problems.

-I’m passionate about building systems that enhance productivity.
-Currently, I work on streamlining research assistant workflows powered by **large language models (LLMs)** and evaluating their performance in real-world research tasks.
+My work focuses on designing and evaluating LLM-powered research assistant systems, including workflow automation, tool-calling reliability, hallucination detection, and system observability.
+Through hands-on projects, I aim to move LLM applications beyond demos toward reliable and transparent systems.

+Motivated by educational inequality, I am particularly interested in applying data science methods and large language models to build personalized learning tools that expand access to high-quality education and reduce structural barriers for learners.

 ---

 ## Education

 National Cheng Kung University

-Bachelor of Arts in Political Science with Intelleigent Computing Credit Program
+Bachelor of Arts in Political Science
+Intelligent Computing Credit Program

-GPA: 3.72/4.3 or 3.62/4.0
+GPA: 3.72/4.3 (equivalent to 3.62/4.0)

 Relevant Coursework:

-- Introduction to Python Programming, Python Programming
-- Calculus I & II, Linear Algebra, Applied Statistics
+Calculus I & II, Linear Algebra, Applied Statistics

-- Mathematical Foundation of Intelligent Computing
-- Introduction to Probability and Statistics in Data Science
+Introduction to Probability and Statistics in Data Science

-- Statistical Prediction and Machine Learning
+Statistical Prediction and Machine Learning

-- Data Mining and Machine Learning in Political Science
+Data Mining and Machine Learning in Political Science

+Mathematical Foundations of Intelligent Computing

+Python Programming

 ---

 ## Projects

 **Click on any project title to view detailed technical documentation**

+---

 - **[LLM Evaluation with Phoenix](projects/llm_evaluation_phoenix/)**